 Young Schema Questionnaire: Long & Short Forms

-Be sure to note that the YSQ-2 version on this website is no longer being used.
-We have included it here for review purposes only, so visitors can get a sense of what the inventory is like.
+Be sure to note that, while we have reprinted a few sample items from the YSQ-2 on this website, it is no longer being used.
+We have included it here so that visitors can get a sense of what the YSQ is like.

 The Young Schema Questionnaire (YSQ) assesses which of the Early Maladaptive Schemas a patient probably has.